© 2005, 2014 The Eternal Church of God ®

 We see then that the symbolism of the cross within various cultures historically has been very different from what many suppose it represents today.
 How the cross came to be associated with Christianity will be covered later, but clearly, Christianity is not the origin of the cross as a religious symbol.
-Without a doubt the cross predates the existence of Jesus Christ, and is associated with many pagan practices, symbols, and beliefs.
+Without a doubt the cross predates the existence of Christ, and is associated with many pagan practices, symbols, and beliefs.

-Did Jesus Die On A Cross?
+Did Christ Die On A Cross?

 The International Standard Bible Encyclopedia

 Originally the Greek, staurós, designated a pointed, vertical wooden stake firmly fixed in the ground.
 Such stakes were commonly used in two ways.
 They were positioned side by side in rows to form fencing or defensive palisades around settlements, or singly they were set up as instruments of torture on which serious offenders of law were publicly suspended to die [or, if already killed, to have their corpses thoroughly dishonored] (Vol. 1, p.
 825)